Fairness and Bias in Multimodal AI: A Survey: Findings on Fairness and Bias in lmm s and llm s

-In other works, \citet{pena2023human} evaluated AI-based recruitment for multimodal data but in a fictitious case study, which may limit its generalizability in real-world applications. \citet{booth2021bias} performed a case study of automated video interviews and found that combining more than one modality increases bias and reduces fairness, similarly to what happens when scaling crawled data for training models. \citet{cabello-etal-2023-evaluating} investigated fairness and bias in \acrshort{lmm}s.
-Other researchers investigated the impact of multimodal data/models on personlity assessment \cite{yan2020mitigating}, cyberbullying \cite{alasadi2020fairness}, health records \cite{meng2022interpretability} and more \cite{birhane2021multimodal,ferrara2023fairness,zhang2022counterfactually}
+In other works, \citet{pena2023human} evaluated AI-based recruitment for multimodal data but in a fictitious case study, which may limit its generalizability in real-world applications. \citet{booth2021bias} performed a case study of automated video interviews and found that combining more than one modality increases bias and reduces fairness, similarly to what happens when scaling crawled data for training models.
+Other researchers investigated the impact of multimodal data/models on personlity assessment \cite{yan2020mitigating}, cyberbullying \cite{alasadi2020fairness}, health records \cite{meng2022interpretability} and more \cite{birhane2021multimodal,zhang2022counterfactually,ferrara2023fairness,cabello-etal-2023-evaluating} The obvious challenges of bias in data has motivated some researchers for more attention in the ethics of data collection \cite{weinberg2022rethinking}.